-Additionally, all volumes within the reserve category (except for the minor Enoch and Atla) have been certified by an independent third-party consultancy (AGR Petroleum Services AS).
+Additionally, all volumes within the reserve category (except for the minor volumes in the Enoch-field) have been certified by an independent third-party consultancy (AGR Petroleum Services AS).
 All production and cost profiles are included in AGR's certification report for completeness and assessment of economic cut-off with Aker BP SPE PRMS price assumptions.

 The reported 2P/P50 reserves include volumes which are believed to be recoverable based on reasonable assumptions about future economical, fiscal and financial conditions.
 Discounted future cash flows after tax are calculated for the various fields based on expected production profiles and estimated proven and probable reserves.
 Cut-off time for the reserves in a field or project is set at the time when the maximum cumulative net cashflow for each project occurs.
-The company has used a long-term inflation assumption of 2.0 percent, and a long-term exchange rate of 10 and 9.5 NOK/USD in 2024 and 2025 respectively, and 8.5 NOK/USD thereafter.
-Oil prices of 75 USD/bbl (2024), 70 USD/bbl (2025) and 65 USD/bbl thereafter have been used.
+The company has used a long-term inflation assumption of 2.0 percent, and a long-term exchange rate of 10, 9.5 and 9.0 NOK/USD in 2025, 2026 and 2027, respectively, and 8.5 NOK/USD thereafter.
+Oil prices of 77 USD/bbl (2025), 71 USD/bbl (2026-2035) and 66 USD/bbl thereafter have been used.